Raabi91/moonraker-telegram/README.md

 ### !!!
 Attention new update instructions in FAQ !!!

+## Info / Contact / Help
+If you want to talk to other users of this plugin and maybe have some influence in the development of this plugin, you can join the [Moonraker-Telegram-Group](https://t.me/joinchat/HEI8MD3rG1qhl7tg)

 ## Create a Telegram bot

 1. Search for the @BotFather username in your Telegram application